nuvla/subs-notifs/README.md

 run `docker build .`

-**If you're developing in a non-main branch**, please push your changes to the respective branch, and wait for Travis CI to finish the automated build.
+**If you're developing in a non-main branch**, please push your changes to the respective branch, and wait for CI to finish the automated build.
 You'll find your Docker image in the [nuvladev](https://hub.docker.com/u/nuvladev) organization in Docker hub, names as _nuvladev/subs-notifs:\<branch\>_.